nlebedenco/clarinet/README.md

 ## Platforms

-  - Windows >= 7 (tested on Windows 10.19042.1165)
+  - Windows >= 8 (tested on Windows 10.19042.1165)
-  - Linux kernel >= 2.6. (tested Ubuntu 20.04.3)
+  - Linux kernel >= 3.9 (tested Ubuntu 20.04.3)
-  - macOS >= 10.6 (tested OSX 10.15 Catalina)
+  - macOS >= 10.12 (tested OSX 10.15 Catalina)

-Other relatively UN\*X platforms such as Solarias and FreeBSD should be supported but are not tested.

   - Android: ?
   - iOS: ?
   - tvOS: ?
   - watchOS: ?
   - Orbis (PS4): ?
   - Durango (XboxOne): ?

+Other related platforms such as FreeBSD, AIX and Solaris should be compatible but are not actively supported.

 ## Dependencies

+There are no dependencies on 3rparty dynamic libraries but system shared libraries may still be required.

+On Linux and BSD/Darwin librt and libresolv are required.
+On other Un\*x systems libsocket and libnsl may be required as well as libnetwork and/or libxnet.

+On Windows, winsock 2.2 is required and there is no static variant.
+It can only be dynamically loaded much like other Windows system libraries such as user32.dll and kernel32.dll.

-There are no imposed 3rparty runtime dependencies.
-The build option CLARINET_USE_STATIC_RT can be used to force link to the static system runtime lib in case even the dependency on a shared libc is not desired.
+The build option CL_USE_STATIC_RT can be used to force link with the static system runtime libc.

-### Windows

-Winsock 2 is required and can only be dynamically loaded, there is no static option, much like user32.dll and kernel32.dll.

-### UN\*X

-Some unix systems other than Linux may require specific shared network libraries such as libsocket (which requires libnsl), libnetwork and/or libxnet.

 ## Build